Bundle Installation on Debian

 If you want to move from the perfsonar-testpoint bundle to another bundle that we provide for Debian, you can do so by following the instructions above from Step 2: Install a Bundle.

-• Upgrade Ubuntu 18 to Ubuntu 20 (following official instructions, here are Focal Upgrades notes)
+• Upgrade Ubuntu 20 to Ubuntu 22 (following official instructions, here are Jammy Upgrades notes)

 • Reboot your system unless already done in previous step.